-Younger generations are placing tremendous importance on mental health in the workplace.
+In particular, younger generations are placing tremendous importance on mental health in the workplace.
 Fewer people are willing to burn the candle at both ends for a job.

-While you could use exit-interviews to identify incidents and patterns of burnout, this doesn’t do much to help prevent turnover.
+While you could use exit interviews to identify incidents and patterns of burnout, this doesn’t do much to help prevent turnover.
 In order to prevent burnout and improve employee engagement, you must be proactive.

 There are many organizations out there that create a culture of fear.
 As a result it is difficult for employees to voice their opinions.